Everything You Need to Know About the Arts and Crafts Home Style Movement

 Enter a zip below and get matched to top-rated pros near you.

 The Arts and Crafts movement of the late 19th century may leave you thinking, "Hey, that sounds familiar."
-Between the industrial revolution and the rise of fast and flashy Victorian architecture, a group of artists craved a return to simplicity, craftsmanship, and quality materials.
+Between the Industrial Revolution and the rise of fast and flashy Victorian architecture, a group of artists craved a return to simplicity, craftsmanship, and quality materials.
 Much like today's rebuke of fast fashion and appreciation for rustic farmhouse design, the Arts and Crafts movement called for a return to easily maintained architecture, intentional interior design, and even a simpler way of life.

 History of the Arts and Crafts Movement

-Long before the architectural style crossed the pond to the U.S, the Arts and Crafts movement started as a social mindset.
-The working class in England had primarily transitioned to large cities during the industrial revolution, often pushed into overcrowded and poorly built buildings.
+Long before the architectural style crossed the pond to the U.S., the Arts and Crafts movement started as a social mindset.
+The working class in England had primarily transitioned to large cities during the Industrial Revolution, often pushed into overcrowded and poorly built buildings.

-These conditions inspired writers, activists, and eventually home designers to push back.
+These conditions inspired writers, activists, and home designers to push back.
 The Arts and Crafts movement celebrated a return to nature, family life, and an appreciation for handmade goods.

 Arts and Crafts vs. a Craftsman Home